reasoncorp/dossier/README.markdown

 - `cp spec/fixtures/db/sqlite3.yml{.example,}`
 - `rspec spec`

-## TODO

-### Features

-- Support more orm adapters

-### Moar Dokumentationz pleaze
+## Moar Dokumentationz pleaze

-- Document how Dossier uses ORM adapters to connect to databases, currently only AR's are used.
+- How Dossier uses ORM adapters to connect to databases, currently only AR's are used.
 - Document using hooks and what methods are available in them
-- callbacks
+- Callbacks, eg:
-  - stored procedures
+  - Stored procedures
-  - reformat results
+  - Reformat results
+- Linking
-- linking to reports
+  - To other reports
-  - linking to formats
+  - To other formats
 - Extending the formatter